kleinschmidt/diss/chapters/01_introduction.md

 statistical properties of the world, this higher-level inference depends on higher-order statistical properties of the world.

-This rasises the central question addressed by the work reported here: is _tracking_ the best way to think about how perceptual systems cope with a dynamic world?
+This raises the central question addressed by the work reported here: is _tracking_ the best way to think about how perceptual systems cope with a dynamic world?
 Existing theories tend to focus on either continuously tracking sensory statistics [@Fairhall2001] or detecting changes and re-learning